 Mein Schiff

-When I was in North Korea with my friend Jürgen for the first time at the Massgames, we fantasized about organizing a “Massgames World Tour”.
-It was actually more of a boy thing.
-We were less interested in the question of how to organize foreign visas for the 100,000 dancers in a country where your own tour guide hadn’t even flown within North Korea, but rather what enormous transport capacities you would need to bring these 100,000 dancers from one performance to the next.
-At that time, we had almost 300 jumbo jets with accompanying personnel.
-In view of the rather limited capacity of Pyongyang airport, we quickly abandoned the project.
+When I was in North Korea with my friend Jürgen for the first time at the Massgames, we fantasised about organising a “Massgames World Tour”.
+It was actually more of a boys’ thing.
+We were less interested in the question of how to organise foreign visas for the 100,000 dancers in a country where the tour guide hadn’t even flown within North Korea, and more interested in the huge transport capacity needed to get these 100,000 dancers from one performance to the next.
+With accompanying personnel, we ended up with almost 300 jumbo jets.
+Given the very limited capacity of Pyongyang’s airport, we quickly abandoned the project.

-The travel company TUI Cruises has now found an interesting answer to our question at that time: the very successful cruise ship series “Mein Schiff” has just been expanded by a 5th sister ship: the “Mein Schiff 5“.
-However, the gymnasts of the mass games are not transported on it, but the enormous capacities of this colossus of the seas are not sufficient.
-Even the entire “Mein Schiff” fleet would only be enough to transport 5 scenes, but then you still don’t have a picture background and for all the costumes, trainers and music accompaniment you would probably need a medium-sized dinghy.
-Provided you can get the 100,000 visas, this might one day be an interesting challenge for TUI.
+The travel company TUI Cruises has now found an interesting answer to our question at the time: the highly successful cruise ship series “Mein Schiff” has just been joined by a 5th sister ship: the “Mein Schiff 5“.
+However, it will not be transporting the gymnasts of the Massgames, as the enormous capacities of this colossus of the seas are not sufficient for that.
+Even the entire “Mein Schiff” fleet would be just enough to transport 5 scenes, but then you still wouldn’t have a background and you would probably need a medium-sized dinghy for all the costumes, trainers and musical accompaniment.
+Provided you can manage the 100,000 visas, that might be an interesting challenge for TUI one day.

-In collaboration with TUI, LUMAS Photo Gallery has taken a much more elegant path and set up a beautiful gallery on board the “Mein Schiff 5”, transforming the entire ship into a “floating art gallery”.
-In it, the massgames are now sailing around the world in the form of my photos.
-If you happen to be on board this luxury steamer, just drop by on deck 4.
-The gallery looks great on the photos.
+The photo gallery LUMAS has taken a much more elegant approach in collaboration with TUI and set up a beautiful gallery on board the “Mein Schiff 5”, transforming the entire ship into a “floating art gallery”.
+The Massgames now sail around the world in the form of my photos.
+If you happen to be on board this luxury liner, just drop by on deck 4.
+The gallery already looks great in the photos.